kyawgyi/imageProcessor/README.md

 # imageProcessor
-php based image processing class for use after upload from file.It is based on class of codeigniter framework libaray.Some additional feature are added and change the coding style.
+php based image processing class to use after uploading image file.It is based on class of codeigniter framework libaray.Some additional feature are added and change the coding style.

 Type of process for image.
 * resize